 Participants shall monitor and submit a TREES Monitoring Report following calendar years 1, 3, and 5 of the crediting period.
-A Participant may optionally submit a TREES Monitoring Report following years 2 and 4 of the crediting period as outlined in Section 14 at any time prior to the end of the Subnational Participant's 20-years, the Subnational Participant will be required to continue monitoring, reporting and verifying under TREES for the remainder of its 20-year period.
+A Participant may optionally submit a TREES Monitoring Report following years 2 and 4 of the crediting period as outlined in Section 14.